-- 1. Each WG will appoint a Maintenance Editor for their PWG Standard. - 2.
-Anyone can initiate a proposal for a clarification or registration by starting a discussion on the appropriate project mailing list. - 3.
+1. Each WG will appoint a Maintenance Editor for their PWG Standard.

+- 2. Anyone can initiate a proposal for a clarification or registration by starting a discussion on the appropriate project mailing list. - 3.
 After there is some agreement on the mailing list for the need of a clarification or the suitability of a registration, the proposer and the standard's Maintenance Editor work out a proposal.
 Such a proposal should include: - Status of the proposal, including previous reviews. - A description of the requirement being met or the problem being solved. - Description of the proposed solution. - The exact text to be incorporated into the standard at some future date. - 4.
 To make the status of proposed registrations and clarifications clear to PWG participants and others, the Maintenance Editor will keep them in the appropriate sub-directory ftp://ftp.pwg.org/pub/pwg/[working group]/proposed-registrations ftp://ftp.pwg.org/pub/pwg/[working group]/proposed-clarifications where [working group] is the project acronym.

-- 5. All proposals must be published according to section 6 of this document. - 6.
-Reviews of proposed registrations and clarifications may occur at a meeting or on the MAILING LIST. - 7.
-The proposal will undergo sufficient reviews and updates until, in the opinion of the WG Chair, there is rough consensus that the proposal is ready for Last Call as described in section 8.1 followed by Formal Approval as described in section 8.3. - 8.
-If, in the opinion of the WG Chair, the Last Call discussions and Formal Approval meet the voting requirements described in section 0, the Maintenance Editor will move the approved registration or clarification to the appropriate sub-directory for each project ftp://ftp.pwg.org/pub/pwg/[working group]/approved-registrations ftp://ftp.pwg.org/pub/pwg/[working group]/approved-clarifications and announce the Formal Approval to the entire PWG via the PWG-ANNOUNCE MAILING LIST.
+- 5. All proposals must be published according to $\frac{S}{S}$ ection $\frac{76}{6}$ of this document. - 6.
+Reviews of proposed registrations and clarifications may occur at a meeting or on the WGMAILING LIST. - 7.
+The proposal will undergo sufficient reviews and updates until, in the opinion of the WG Chair, there is rough consensus that the proposal is ready for Last Call as described in sSection 8.1 followed by Formal Approval as described in sSection 8.3. - 8.
+If, in the opinion of the WG Chair, the Last Call discussions and Formal Approval meet the voting requirements described in sSection 8.3.1.20, the Maintenance Editor will forward move the approved registration or clarification to the PWG Secretary who will move it to the appropriate sub-directory for each project ftp://ftp.pwg.org/pub/pwg/[working group]/approved-registrations ftp://ftp.pwg.org/pub/pwg/[working group]/approved-clarifications and announce the Formal Approval to the entire PWG via the PWG-ANNOUNCE MAILING LIST.